Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Dramatic Play:

-• Encourage children to use the clothes to act out different roles and scenarios.
+• Encourage children to use the dress-up clothes to create and act out stories.

 • Provide props and accessories to enhance their imaginative play.